facebookresearch/xformers/docs/source/tutorials/triton.rst

 It is possible to skip either the bias or the activation (just use `None` in that case).
 As of September 2021, this layer is **faster than PyTorch for non-sigmoid activations and fp16**.
 In all other usecases, you will be better served using PyTorch.

-The following is an example of the measured performance on a laptop nVidia 3080, using Triton 1.1 and PyTorch 1.10.
+The following is an example of the measured performance on a nvidia A6000, using Triton 1.1 and PyTorch 1.10.

 .. image:: ../../plots/fused_linear/FusedLinear_fp16_FW_gelu.png
     :width: 600